 Nasr ul Hadi

-During his three years as an ICFJ Knight Fellow, Hadi has worked with newsrooms in India -- and beyond -- to expand the use of digital-led best practices among journalists and hack their culture.
+During his four years as an ICFJ Knight Fellow, Hadi has worked with newsrooms in India -- and beyond -- to expand the use of digital-led best practices among journalists and hack their culture.
 He helps newsrooms build teams, set up workflows and establish hierarchies that maximize resources and ensure collaboration.

 Hadi has provided strategic support to New Jersey local news outlet SNJ Today to optimize its newsroom for the digital age by turning their siloed-off newsroom into a space where reporters across the board can collaborate and share resources to maximize quality and efficiency.
 He helped SNJ to create a new organizational chart, using a newsroom workflow model called SPADE, which he developed during his Fellowship.
 He also helped identify key positions, such as a dedicated analytics staffer, that were missing from the newsroom.